 - Need stabilization or prevention or relapse

-Depending on where they have served, on average, 11-20 veterans out of 100 have PTSD.
+Depending on where they have served, on average, 11-20 veterans out of 100 have post-traumatic stress disorder (PTSD).
 TRICARE takes this very seriously which is why they offer coverage for these intense and much needed services.

 The Affordable Care Act